Higher-Education CollaBorations

 - Fresh pedagogical approaches that engage students more deeply.

-- New frameworks for integrating sustainability into classrooms.
+- New frameworks for integrating regenerative being into classrooms.

-- Methods for creating more inclusive and decolonised curricula.
+- Methods for creating more diverse, inclusive and decolonised curricula.

 RECENT COLLABORATIONS